ottenwbe/pi-jenkins-ssh-agent/README.md

 ```
 git clone https://github.com/ottenwbe/pi-jenkins-ssh-agent.git
 cd pi-jenkins-ssh-agent
 docker build --build-arg BASE_IMAGE_TAG=stretch-20190524 -t rpi-jenkins-ssh-agent:test .
 ```

 ### Build on Jenkins

-A Jenkinsfile is included to run the build in a [Jenkins](https://jenkins.io/) pipeline.
+A Jenkinsfile is included to build the Docker ssh agent in a [Jenkins](https://jenkins.io/) pipeline.

 1. Ensure that the Docker plugin is installed and configured on Jenkins
     1. Configure the plugin to spin up a previous version of the Docker ssh agent for all builds labeled with ```sshagent```.